chenwei0129/cartoonGAN/README.md

 ## Folder "cartoon_result"

-    For any type of input image, the result of cartoonized image(.png or .gif) will be in the folder.
+    For any type of input image, the result of cartoonized image(png、gif or mp4) will be in the folder.

 ## Folder "function"